johngiml/Kidney_Pressure/README.txt

 Details about the app and usage
 :
 -The app has four activities or simply screens.
-They cosist of login (main) activity, options activity, patient information activity, and graph activity.
+They consist of login (main) activity, options activity, patient information activity, and graph activity.
 When the app is activated, a user is guided to a login page.
 When the login button in the login activity is pressed, the user is transfer-